Benz-Poobua/ESS-469-Project/README.md

 # ESS-469-Project

 ## Introduction
 Earthquakes, known for their unpredictable nature, challenge our current understanding of seismic behavior.
-The Tohoku Earthquake, for instance, demonstrated the unpredictability of seismic events by striking an area considered low risk at the time (Seth Stein, 2011).
+The Tohoku Earthquake, for instance, demonstrated the unpredictability of seismic events by striking an area considered low risk at the time (Seth Stein et al., 2011).
 Tragically, nearly a million lives have been lost since 1990 due to such events (Lara et al., 2023).

 In response to the unpredictable nature of earthquakes, seismologists have developed Early Warning Systems (EWS).
 These systems involve complex models incorporating various factors, and the advancements in Machine Learning, as exemplified by the work of Mousavi and his team, have led to the continuous development of new models.
 Notably, a recent paper by Pablo Lara and his team introduces E3WS, a novel single-station Early Warning System characterized by cost-effectiveness and remarkably accurate predictions.